-I’m Michele Lee Nieves and I’ve dedicated my life to helping victims of narcissistic abuse on their journey to escape, heal and fall madly in love with themselves and their life.
+I’m Michele Lee Nieves and I’ve dedicated my life to helping victims of narcissistic abuse and those suffering with complex ptsd, to heal and embrace the life that they want as their authentic self!!

 My name is Michele and I am originally born and raised in upstate NY, although I am currently living my dream of living abroad here in the beautiful country of Mexico.
 It is fascinating to live here near the Sea of Cortez as traveling had always been a passion of mine.
 However, it wasn’t until I made self-care and inner healing a priority that I was able to experience the truth with how life changes for the better as we raise our vibration.

-I am happy to say that I am remarried to an emotionally healthy man that not only adores me, but my children as well.
-Having a relationship after decades of narcissistic abuse can be a challenge, but with love, compassion and forgiveness our family bonds continue to grow.
+I am happy to say that I am married to an emotionally healthy man that not only adores me, but my children as well.
+Having a relationship after growing up and having different relationships with people that I feel may be high on the spectrum of narcissism - whether at work, friendships or with family members, can be a challenge, but with love, compassion and forgiveness our family bonds continue to grow.

 I now have two teenage kids!!
 How did that happen????
 Sometimes I blink and get flashes of the little girl, wrapped like a taco, that I brought home from the hospital; or the little boy with chocolate all over his face because food was not only a pleasure to his palate but was also used as face paint.